encode42/MatrixChecks/readme.md

 Because of the small file sizes, these can be automatically downloaded and updated very quickly on server startup.
 These are optimized for Matrix cloud usage with `config.yml`.
 For instructions, read [Cloud Usage](https://github.com/Encode42/MatrixChecks#cloud-usage).

-#### /scripts
-Contains various scripts used for repository automation that make everything easier.
-You don't need to worry about this directory unless you're interested in the development of these checks.

 #### /.github, license.md, readme.md
 These are files that are only utilized by GitHub and meant for repository information.
+Contains various scripts used for repository automation that make everything easier.
 You can completely ignore these files as they have nothing of importance for the end-user.
 </details>